How Green Was My Valley (film): Plot

 Huw begins school at a nearby village.
-Abused by other boys, he is taught to fight by boxer Dai Bando (Rhys Williams) and his crony, Cyfartha (Barry Fitzgerald).
-After a beating by the cruel teacher Mr. Jonas (Morton Lowry), Dai Bando avenges Huw with an impromptu boxing display on Mr. Jonas to the delight of his pupils.
+Abused by other boys, he is taught to fight by boxer Dai Bando and his crony, Cyfartha.
+After a beating by the cruel teacher Mr. Jonas, Dai Bando avenges Huw with an impromptu boxing display on Mr. Jonas to the delight of his pupils.

-Bronwyn learns Ivor has been killed in a mine accident.
+Bronwen learns Ivor has been killed in a mine accident.
 The shock causes her to go into labor and she gives birth to a son.
 Later, two of Morgan's sons are dismissed in favor of less experienced, cheaper laborers.
 With no job prospects, they leave to seek their fortunes abroad.
 Huw is awarded a scholarship to university, but to his father's dismay he refuses it to work in the mines.
-He relocates with Bronwyn, to help provide for her and her child.
+He relocates with Bronwen, to help provide for her and her child.

 When Angharad returns without her husband, vicious gossip of an impending divorce spreads through the town.
-It is eventually announced there will be a meeting of the Deacons - the governing council of the local Calvinistic Methodist chapel - to discuss, denounce and excommunicate Angharad.
-This prospect enrages Mr. Gryffudd, for he knows she has done nothing other than return home from Cape Town without her husband.
-After condemning the Deacon's small-mindedness, he storms out before the meeting intent on leaving the town.
+It is eventually announced there will be a meeting of the Deacons – the governing council of the local Calvinistic Methodist chapel – to discuss, denounce and excommunicate Angharad.
+This prospect enrages Mr. Gruffydd, for he knows she has done nothing other than return home from Cape Town without her husband.
+After condemning the Deacons' small-mindedness, he storms out before the meeting intent on leaving the town.

-But that evening, the alarm whistle sounds, signaling another mine disaster.
+That evening, the alarm whistle sounds, signaling another mine disaster.
 Several men are injured, and Gwilym and others are trapped in a cave-in.
-Mr Gryffudd catches sight of Angharad, who has rushed to the mine for word of her father; and we know from his expression that he will never leave now.
+Mr Gruffydd catches sight of Angharad, who has rushed to the mine for word of her father.
 As she looks pleadingly at him, he calls, "Who is for Gwilym Morgan and the others?"

-Young Huw, Mr. Gruffydd, and Dai Bando then descend with other volunteers to rescue the remaining miners.
+Young Huw, Mr. Gruffydd, and Dai Bando descend with other volunteers to rescue the remaining miners.
 Gwilym and his son are briefly re-united before he succumbs to his injuries.

-Above, in the cold of light dawn, the women of the family - Angharad, Bronwyn and Beth Morgan - have stood vigil all night; when Beth says, just after Gwilym's death, "He came just now.
-Ivor was with him.
-He told me of the glories he had seen!"
-Then the sound of the pulley announces the lift is returning from the depths of the mine.
+Above, in the cold of light dawn, the women of the family – Angharad, Bronwen and Beth Morgan – have stood vigil all night; the sound of the pulley announces the lift is returning from the depths of the mine.
 Huw is cradling his father's body, his coal-blackened face devoid of youthful innocence.

-Narration by an older Huw recalls, "Men like my father cannot die.
-They are with me still, real in memory as they were in flesh, loving and beloved forever.
-How green was my valley then."
-The movie ends with a montage of family vignettes showing Huw with his father and mother, his brothers and sister.